This page discusses the importance and ways of gathering student feedback with the help of :

 - Choice Tool

 - Feedback Tool

-- Bristol Online Survey and Turningpoint
+- Bristol Online Survey

 Student feedback offers an important source of ideas when considering quality review and improvement.
 Seeking input from students when planning teaching or support activities can also be helpful in ensuring their needs are met and the activities are successful.
 QMplus offers a variety of tools which support in gaining student input and feedback, – including the choice, feedback and survey activities.
 Furthermore, forums and the groups and portfolios tools are also available where networking groups can be set up to support working together to plan or review an area of interest.
 Other online and classroom tools can be used, often at no cost, to support other methods gaining input and feedback.
 This page will explore some of these tools and ways they can be used in your teaching.
 Particularly